-Here are the 8 most common strategies to defer capital gains tax that investors use each year.
+Here are the 8 best strategies to defer capital gains tax that investors use each year.

 What are Capital Gains?